 GWTeach is a minor and teacher certification program at the George Washington University based on a nationally recognized program called UTeach.
-Our first students at GW started taking courses in Fall 2015.
-By the time of their graduation, students completing the GWTeach program have an opportunity to obtain teacher certification to complement the degree in their field — math, science, or engineering — and will be certified to teach in schools, opening more than one career pathway upon graduation.
+Students completing the GWTeach program have an opportunity to obtain teacher certification to complement the degree in their field — math, science, or engineering, opening more than one career pathway upon graduation.
 GWTeach courses are open to all undergraduate students at GW.

 Take the First Step

-The first two courses (Step 1 and Step 2) do not require any previous teaching experience and are open to all mathematics, science, and engineering majors, including pre-health students.
-You don’t need any previous teaching experience to take either of these classes.
-In these first few courses you will gain real teaching experience in classrooms in DC to see if teaching is right for you, with no obligation to continue in the program.
+The first two courses (Step 1 and Step 2) do not require any previous teaching experience and are open to all undergraduate students.
+In these introductory courses you will gain real teaching experience in classrooms in DC to see if teaching is a career of interest for you, with no obligation to continue in the program.
 This coure fulfills an Oral Communication GPAC requirement and students earn Nashman service hours.

 You won't be taking this journey toward teaching alone!
 Below are some of the people who will guide you along the way:

 - Peer Mentors: During your first two introductory courses (Step 1 and Step 2) you will be partnered with a Peer Mentor, a student who is far along in the program progression, in order to work collaboratively on lesson plans and classroom field work.

 - Master Teachers: GWTeach Master Teachers are experienced STEM teachers, with more than five years of teaching at the secondary level, who know what it's like to teach in middle and high schools.
 They will be with you each step of the way to help you grow as a potential educator.